 Registering an environment with the configure script creates a

 data-server-sec.properties file with a unique

 dataserver.password property value.
 For a distributed installation of Appian, this script must be run on each node of the distributed environment and so the generated

 dataserver.password property value will be distinct on each node.
 Make sure to update the

 dataserver.password property value to be the same value on each node so that the

 dataserver.password is consistent across the distributed environment.
-If this is not done, the data service will not be able to start and the application server will not be able to connect to the data service.
+If this is not done, the data server will not be able to start and the application server will not be able to connect to the data server.

 When setting up Appian without the configure script (for instance, in a Docker installation), follow the steps below to set the token: